-SCORCCiO can approach the publishing company with all the required information and obtain their full approval for your usage.
-Nearly all music publishers are very happy to see their repertoire covered, as that is exactly how they make a profit for themselves and their respective writers.
-The percentage of publishing royalties to pay all depends upon how much of their original work (as they call it) has been used in the new work (your new track).
+SCORCCiO will approach the publishing company with all the required information and obtain their full approval for your usage.
+Nearly all music publishers are very happy to see their repertoire covered, as that is exactly how they make a profit for themselves and their respective composers.
+The percentage of publishing royalties the original composers will want usually depends upon how much of their original work has been used in the new work (your new track).
 In most cases, you will never have to pay any money upfront to the publisher.
 Royalties are based upon Radio/TV/Club/Bar/In-Store plays.
-So if you have a successful hit track, the publisher can only then start taking their royalties from official collection societies - they don't take money directly from you.
+If you have a hit track, the publisher can only obtain their percentage of royalties from official collection societies - they don't take any money directly from you.

 OK, I’m ready to get a sample replay from SCORCCiO....

 But how much will it cost me?
 How long will it take to produce/deliver?

 We can’t guess without hearing your audio!
 Every sample can be different, so please send us an MP3 by email or provide a download link to your samples.
 Your new track, samples and information will be kept in absolute confidence.
 SCORCCiO will evaluate the cost/delivery of the replay based on many factors, including: